-27. Opportunities for promotion of alternative and renewable energy options will be pursued through international incentives offered through the Clean Development Mechanism and alike.
+27. Opportunities for alternative and renewable energy investment options will be pursued, complemented by international incentives offered through the Clean Development Mechanism and similar carbon finance facilities.
 In order to ensure level playing field between AREO and conventional commercial energy the possibility of minimizing the subsidies on the conventional energy will have to be explored.